-Cooper Canyon offers a relaxing summer waterfall for those staying overnight at Buckhorn Campground or venturing into the Angeles National Forest for a get-away day hike.
-The three-mile round-trip trek descends 700 feet into a mountain canyon through an enchanting old-growth forest to reach a small waterfall.
+Cooper Canyon offers a relaxing summer waterfall for those staying overnight at Buckhorn Campground or venturing into San Gabriel Mountains National Monument for a get-away day hike.
+The three-mile round trip trek descends 745 feet into a mountain canyon through an enchanting old-growth forest to reach a small waterfall.

 Stay on the main trail to reach Cooper Canyon Falls.
 The forest gives way to wide views of Cooper Canyon and Pleasant View Ridge as the trail curves left around a rock wall and descends a gravel slope.
 On the return, this will be the toughest part of the hike.